hormones/cf-paste/README.md

     Directly enter `https://www.example.com/your_word` in the browser address bar, where `your_word` is your custom keyword.

     > **Custom Keyword Rules**: 4-20 characters long, containing only letters, numbers, and underscores.

+3.  **Admin Dashboard**
+    Visit `https://www.example.com/admin` to access the admin dashboard.
+Login using the password configured in `ADMIN_DASH_PASSWORD`.
+The admin dashboard provides data statistics and content management features.

 ## ⚙️ Deployment Guide